Pricing hub

 Microsoft 365 Copilot Business pricing guide

-Frame Microsoft 365 Copilot Business pricing for buyers who care more about suite-native rollout economics, qualifying-license realities, and bundle paths than about a standalone AI lab seat.
+Compare Microsoft Copilot for Business pricing for buyers who care more about suite-native rollout economics, qualifying-license realities, and bundle paths than a standalone AI lab seat.

 Starting price